alexandriatis/alexandriatis.github.io/climate_action/ucsd_electrification.md

 I made an [estimate](https://docs.google.com/document/d/e/2PACX-1vQituXFBpATW-eU-SXtkfK80NpO1X1TJTytTbih8ca3SoWe69FoRWLkFWFVodsT2NKY5Y0v9T6llsp5/pub) of what electrification would require in terms of energy demand and cost.

 The result of this cost estimate is, of course, that electrification is more expensive than continuing to use methane-based cogeneration, but we already knew that.
-The key result here is that the benefits of electrification are worth the immediate cost, and that electrification will save UCSD money in the long run.
+The key result here is that **the benefits of electrification are worth the immediate cost**, and that **electrification will save UCSD money in the long run**.

 <img src="/images/electrification_cost.png?raw=true"/>
 <img src="/images/electrification_resources.png?raw=true"/>